 Addressing Vitiligo Through Light Therapy

 Also known as phototherapy, light therapy is an older form of skincare technology engineered to address topical skin conditions.
-Light therapy is a massive umbrella that encompasses many forms of treatment, including directed ultraviolet light at the problematic areas on our skin.
-Due to the intrinsic nature of working with ultraviolet light, it is important to hire a professional to manage the treatment for you.
+Light therapy is a massive umbrella that encompasses many forms of treatment, and it is important to hire a professional to manage the treatment for you.

 Our understanding of Vitiligo revolves around the lack of pigmentation found in the skin.
 These white patches can manifest all over the body, with mild cases typically manifesting on the face and hands.
 With that being said, generalized and universal vitiligo can impact every surface of the skin.

 Lightwave Therapy: Treatment That Works

 Targeted treatment applications have been developed time and again for the purpose of bettering the symptoms of Vitiligo.
 While there are many potential remedies on the market, few promise to address vitiligo as completely as Light Therapy.

 The goal of Lightwave Therapy treatment is to instigate the body’s natural production of melanin through targeted application under the guidance of a professional technician.

 Here are a few benefits to utilizing Lightwave Therapy:

 - Incorporates Red & Infrared Light to Stimulate at Cellular Level